Correctional Officer

 I know someone has been a correctional officer for 15 years.
 If they failed a drug test is there a way they wont be fired if they have never been in trouble

-Asked by Anonymous about 3 years ago
+Asked by Anonymous over 3 years ago

 It depends on the jurisdiction and the exact circumstances I expect.
 My GUESS is that one bad test for weed would get you a nasty note in your personnel file.
 One bad test for coke or heroin might get you fired.
 Of course the tests are not 100% reliable and, if the person being tested protested his innocence they might very well put him/her on the mandatory test list for a few months.
 Unless the agency has a hard and fast policy there is a lot of wiggle room and good, long term employees are too valuable to be discarded lightly.